Serotonin: Bone metabolism

 In mice and humans, alterations in serotonin levels and signalling have been shown to regulate bone mass.
 Mice that lack brain serotonin have osteopenia, while mice that lack gut serotonin have high bone density.
-In humans, increased blood serotonin levels have been shown to be significant negative predictor of low bone density.
+In humans, increased blood serotonin levels have been shown to be a significant negative predictor of low bone density.
 Serotonin can also be synthesized, albeit at very low levels, in the bone cells.
 It mediates its actions on bone cells using three different receptors.
 Through 5-HT1B receptors, it negatively regulates bone mass, while it does so positively through 5-HT2B receptors and 5-HT2C receptors.
 There is very delicate balance between physiological role of gut serotonin and its pathology.
 Increase in the extracellular content of serotonin results in a complex relay of signals in the osteoblasts culminating in FoxO1/ Creb and ATF4 dependent transcriptional events.
 Following the 2008 findings that gut serotonin regulates bone mass, the mechanistic investigations into what regulates serotonin synthesis from the gut in the regulation of bone mass have started.
 Piezo1 has been shown to sense RNA in the gut and relay this information through serotonin synthesis to the bone by acting as a sensor of single-stranded RNA (ssRNA) governing 5-HT production.
 Intestinal epithelium-specific deletion of mouse Piezo1 profoundly disturbed gut peristalsis, impeded experimental colitis, and suppressed serum 5-HT levels.
 Because of systemic 5-HT deficiency, conditional knockout of Piezo1 increased bone formation.
 Notably, fecal ssRNA was identified as a natural Piezo1 ligand, and ssRNA-stimulated 5-HT synthesis from the gut was evoked in a MyD88/TRIF-independent manner.
 Colonic infusion of RNase A suppressed gut motility and increased bone mass.
 These findings suggest gut ssRNA as a master determinant of systemic 5-HT levels, indicating the ssRNA-Piezo1 axis as a potential prophylactic target for treatment of bone and gut disorders.
 Studies in 2008, 2010 and 2019 have opened the potential for serotonin research to treat bone mass disorders.